Odotope theory

 Odotope theory, also known as weak shape theory, is a theory of how olfactory receptors bind to odor molecules.
-The theory proposes that a combination of shape factors determine the coupling.
+The theory proposes that a combination of shape factors determine the coupling, which utilizes the commonly accepted mechanism of combinatorial receptor codes.
+In the mechanism, each odorant may activate multiple receptors, and each receptor may respond to multiple odorants.
 The word itself is an analogy to epitopes.